zalacer/projects-tn/README.md

 ##projects-tn

-**CoreJavaForTheImpatient** is an Eclipse project featuring solutions for the 209 exercises in Cay S. Horstmann's book Core Java® for the Impatient.
+**CoreJavaForTheImpatient** features solutions for the 209 exercises in Cay S. Horstmann's book Core Java® for the Impatient and is packaged as an Eclipse project.

+**EverydayJavaSerialization** is Java Serialization system for a code based tutorial and is packaged as an Eclipse project.

 **UniversalToString** is a Java class with a static universalToString method that works for all Java classes including those with cyclic dependendies.
 Any Java class's toString method can be configured simply to return universalToString(this).
 It's been tested with arrays, collections, enums, maps and custom classes.

-**DijkstrasAlgorithm** is a Java implementation of Dijkstra's shortest paths algorithm using a metaphor of a network of cities connected by roads.
+**DijkstrasAlgorithm** is a Java implementation of Dijkstra's shortest paths algorithm using a metaphor of a network of cities connected by roads and consists of one outer Java class in one file.

+**InvertImageAkka** is an Akka/Scala example of parallel image processing and is packaged as an sbt project.

 **Java8StreamTest** consists of two Java8 main classes, one for performance testing of IntStream
     and the other to test performance of the imperative for loop.
 First build the project with